 As early as the 1850s, when Thonet’s furniture had become a major commercial success, competing firms began producing imitations.
 These rivals, however, lacked the patented rights that allowed Thonet to bend solid wood in three dimensions.
 The chair on display, a variant of the famous Model No. 14, was crafted by an unknown Viennese cabinetmaker using what was already an outdated method: laminated veneer bundles bent in only one plane.
 To simulate a three-dimensional curve, additional layers and joinery were applied.
 In terms of proportion and execution, the result appears somewhat clumsy compared to the Thonet original.

 Learn More Still curious?
-Click here to learn about how can you tell if a thonet chair is real.
+Click here to learn how to tell if a thonet chair is real.

 Crafted: Solid beech, partly bent with laminated layers, brown stained; cane weave.